 Demystifying Canadian Data Residency and the Public Cloud

-When it comes time to build your server infrastructure, it is necessary to think about Canadian data residency and how it relates to the public cloud.
+When it comes time to build your server infrastructure, it is necessary to think about Canadian data residency requirements and how it relates to the public cloud.

 This ultimate guide will review the implications of digital transformation and cloud computing and why you should work with us to build your infrastructure in Canadian public cloud data centres.